dronekit/dronekit-la/docs/reference/analyzers.rst

 Vehicle Definition
 ==================

-The vehicle type is normally automatically detected by dronekit-la from the log itself.
+The vehicle type is normally automatically detected by dronekit-la from the log.
 Sometimes the log does not contain sufficient information to make this determination.
 This test will FAIL if the craft type is never defined.